-It is the policy of the Ontario Ministry of Finance that any corporation or individual, who voluntarily discloses a violation of a statute administered by the Ministry of Finance, be allowed to settle any related debt by making full payment including interest.
+It is the policy of the Ontario Ministry of Finance that any corporation or individual, who voluntarily discloses a violation of statute administered by the Ministry of Finance, be allowed to settle any related debt by making full payment including interest.

-If the above condition is met, the Ministry will not prosecute or impose civil penalties for gross negligence, willful evasion, or late-filing.
-The identity of an individual or corporation making a voluntary disclosure will be held in strict confidence as are all matters between the Ministry and its clients.
+If the above condition is met, and subject to the comments in the paragraph below, the ministry will not prosecute or impose civil penalties for gross negligence, willful evasion, or late-filing.
+The identity of an individual or corporation making a voluntary disclosure will be held in strict confidence as are all matters between the ministry and its clients.